FAQs

 • What conditions do podiatrists diagnose and treat?

-Podiatrists diagnose and treat a wide range of conditions affecting the feet, ankles, and lower legs, including bunions, plantar fasciitis, ingrown toenails, fractures, arthritis, and diabetic foot care.
-Here at Rainier Foot and Ankle Associates, we specialize in addressing injuries and various issues related to the foot and ankle utilizing PRP treatments, laser therapy, and more.
+Podiatrists specialize in diagnosing and treating a variety of conditions affecting the feet, ankles, and lower legs.
+These include bunions, plantar fasciitis, ingrown toenails, fractures, arthritis, and diabetic foot care.
+At Rainier Foot and Ankle Associates, we offer advanced treatments such as PRP therapy and laser treatments to address foot and ankle injuries and disorders.

 • When should I see a podiatrist?

-You should see a podiatrist if you experience persistent foot or ankle pain, notice changes in the appearance of your feet, have difficulty walking, or have a condition such as diabetes that affects foot health.
-PRP treatments, UltraMIST, and other treatments and/or therapy can help alleviate pain or difficulty.
+It's advisable to consult a podiatrist if you experience ongoing foot or ankle pain, notice changes in your feet's appearance, have difficulty walking, or have a condition like diabetes that impacts foot health.
+Our clinic offers various treatments, including PRP therapy, UltraMIST, and other options to help alleviate pain and address mobility issues.

 • What can I expect during my first visit to a podiatrist?